japila-books/spark-sql-internals/docs/spark-sql-properties.md

 ## <span id="spark.sql.optimizer.dynamicPartitionPruning.enabled"> spark.sql.optimizer.dynamicPartitionPruning.enabled

-When true, we will generate predicate for partition column when it's used as join key.
+When `true` (default), Spark SQL will generate predicate for partition column when used as a join key.

 Default: `true`

+Use [SQLConf.dynamicPartitionPruningEnabled](SQLConf.md#dynamicPartitionPruningEnabled) to access the current value.

 Since: `3.0.0`